MicroEJ/docs/VEEPortingGuide/uiMigrationGuide.rst

         * Store (in a static field) the rectangle to flush (the array contains only one rectangle).
         * Store (in a static field) the flush identifier.
-        * Unlock (immediately or wait for the LCD tearing signal interrupt) the *flush task* (hardware or software) that will flush (copy or transmit) the back buffer data to the front buffer.
+        * Unlock (immediately or wait for the LCD tearing signal interrupt) the *flush task* (hardware or software) that will transmit the back buffer data to the front buffer.
         * Remove the returned value (the back buffer address).

     * At the end of the flush (in an interrupt or at the end of the software *flush task*), replace the call to ``LLUI_DISPLAY_flushDone()`` with ``LLUI_DISPLAY_setBackBuffer()``: it will unlock the Graphics Engine.
 Give the back buffer address (same address as at start-up) and the flush identifier.